Welcome to an FCPX toolbox lesson from Pixel Film Studios.

 From masking tools to stage lights, the FCPX toolbox can quickly and easily create looks that would otherwise not be possible in Final Cut Pro X.

-Drag the letterbox title above your clip on the Final Cut Pro X timeline and make it the same length as the footage.
+Drag the title above your clip on the Final Cut Pro X timeline and make it the same length as the footage.

-Now it’s time to set up our custom aspect ratio.
+Now it’s time to setup our Guides.

-Select the letterbox title layer in the timeline.
+Select the tool in the timeline.

-Then, go to the FCPX Inspector window.
+Then, go to the Viewer window.

-Now for some Final Touches.
+Now for some Additional Information.

 Loading more stuff…

 Hmm…it looks like things are taking a while to load.
 Try again?